 By the close of the campaign, Craig had found the net 7 times in 11 starts and one substitute appearance.

 Indeed that record would have been even more prolific but for the abandonment of a game where Craig had netted twice against eventual League winners Partick Thistle.

-He would be named the SFL’s Young Player of the Month for March, such was his run of form.
+That form was recognised when he was named the SFL’s Young Player of the Month for March.

 Shortly after, Craig signed an extended contract with Motherwell seeing him tied to the club until the summer of 2015.

-Finding the net consistently in the U20′s Moore’s strike-rate has been too good for Stuart McCall for ignore and he has played an increasingly prominent role in the first team, not least when he netted a sensational strike against Hearts, seconds after coming off the bench, and when gaining his first top flight start in Motherwell’s 2-0 win over Kilmarnock in November 2013.
+Finding the net consistently in the U20′s Moore’s strike-rate was too good for Stuart McCall for ignore and he played an increasingly prominent role in the first team, not least when he netted a sensational strike against Hearts, seconds after coming off the bench, and when gaining his first top flight start in Motherwell’s 2-0 win over Kilmarnock in November 2013.